Leeiiiiiii/Discord-24-7-online/README.md

 # Discord-24/7-online

 ## Requirements
-* Discord Dummy Account
+* Discord Dummy Account ( Your main and dummy should be mutuals)
-* Your Discord Account Token ID
+* Your Discord Account Token ID (Main Discord Account)
 * Cloud IDE(Replit.com, RubyMine, Webstorm, etc)
 * Uptime Robot (To ping the replit repository so it doesn't shut down.)